 The following guidelines can help you decide whether your research project is appropriate for the NRS.

 - Projects should be based on peer-reviewed research proposals that meet reasonable criteria of scientific rigor.

 - Research conducted on NRS sites is expected to be suitable for publication in an appropriate academic venue.

 - Projects involving vertebrate animals may require UC Institutional Animal Care and Use Committee (IACUC) approval; other agencies, i.e. U.S. Fish & Wildlife Service, California Department of Fish & Wildlife, etc., may have additional permitting requirements.
 Researchers are responsible for seeking out and fulfilling these additional requirements.
 Copies of IACUC and additional permits must also be submitted to prior to work beginning.
 Required permits and/or IACUC approval can add up to 6 months to an application, so plan well ahead.

 - The NRS prohibits research or other activities that translocate non-native genotypes to or from NRS sites.
 Research proposals that include the potential for the escape of non-native genotypes and potentially risking long-term impact to a NRS reserve will be reviewed by the NRS Universitywide Advisory Committee and ad-hoc NRS Non-native Genotype Committee prior to approval.

 - Research teams are led by a principal investigator and will actively use the NRS Reserve Application Management System (RAMS) to manage project applications and reservations.
 The application process for research projects should start with contacting the reserve director(s) of potential sites to discuss project requirements and suitability.
 Once given the go-ahead, RAMS is the portal for making arrangements to use a reserve:

-- Logon to http://rams.ucnrs.org and follow the instructions to set up a user profile.
-Save the log in information for the duration of your work within the NRS.
+- Log on to RAMS and follow the instructions to set up a user profile.
+Save the login information for the duration of your work within the NRS.